November 3, 2021 | COVID-19

-Tracking SARS-CoV-2 using Whole Genome Sequencing
+Tracking the evolution of SARS CoV-2 using Whole Genome Sequencing (WGS)

 Why monitoring the evolution of the virus is crucial to public health